 Contact Nath Solicitors in London on 0203 983 8278 or contact the firm online.

-We advise small and medium-sized businesses on all aspects of commercial arbitration.
+We advise large, medium and smaller businesses on all aspects of commercial arbitration.
 We act for clients in London and across the UK as well as those based overseas who may wish to take advantage of arbitration carried out under the auspices of the London Court of International Arbitration (LCIA) or similar arbitral institution.

 Arbitrations take place before an independent third party or parties, (an arbitrator or a panel of arbitrators).
 They act like a judge, hearing arguments from both sides before reaching a decision.
 Part of the arbitrator’s role is to encourage collaboration between the parties and to discourage adversarial tactics.